YusukeHosonuma/SwiftParamTest/README.md

 ### Result builders API (recommended)

-I recommend this API when you use Swift 5.4 or later (because this API uses Result builders).
+I recommend this API when you use Swift 5.1 or later (because this API uses Result builders or Function builders).

 ```swift
 assert(to: max) {